 Identifying People, Property & Vehicles in Seconds

 Working with Anyline, the NRW police developed a mobile policing solution that lets officers use their own smartphones to instantly scan the information they need.
-Using industry-leading OCR (optical character recognition), officers can now scan IDs, such as driver’s licenses, passports, and German national ID cards, as well as vehicle license plates and serial numbers.
+Using industry-leading OCR technology (optical character recognition), officers can now scan IDs, such as driver’s licenses, passports, and German national ID cards, as well as vehicle license plates and serial numbers.

 Mobile Policing Offers Incomparably Better Data Collection